To work with the remote repositories, you must have at least two machines, one for development and one for your main account.

 Ensure that you have network connectivity from the Cortex XSOAR server to your repository.
 All communication goes through the Cortex XSOAR server so it must have access to the remote repository.

 You cannot configure a Cortex XSOAR engine to manage communication to the remote repository.

-Before toggling the remote repository feature on or off, or changing your repository configuration, ensure to back up your existing content to your local computer by navigating to Export.→ → → and clicking
+Before toggling the remote repository feature on or off, or changing your repository configuration, make sure to back up your existing content to your local computer:

-You need to install Cortex XSOAR on your development environment, as described in Single Server Deployment.
+You need to install a standard, single-server deployment of Cortex XSOAR on your development environment.

 Configure the environment.

 On the machine that is designated to be the development environment, navigate to Import.→ → → and click